What is sleep-onset insomnia?

 Understanding Sleep-Onset Insomnia

 The struggle to fall asleep can be temporary (acute) or long-term (chronic).
 If not treated properly, acute insomnia can become chronic.
-Chronic insomnia refers to difficulty sleeping that lasts for at least one month.
+Chronic insomnia refers to difficulty sleeping 3 or more nights per week for at at least 3 months.

 Sleep-Onset Insomnia Symptoms

 Everyone struggles to sleep from time to time, but if it becomes a pattern, you may be experiencing insomnia.
-In addition to difficulty falling asleep, symptoms of sleep-onset insomnia include:
+In addition to difficulty falling asleep, symptoms of sleep-onset insomnia include any or all of the following:

 - Mood swings